benediktdietz/LocallyLinearEmbedding/README.md

 ### Data

-I'm using the well known MNIST data set as inoput for my implementation.
+I'm using the well known MNIST data set as input for my implementation.
 It is loaded through the sklearn API in this case but also publicly available in many other places.

 ### Code